AtomicLinkRPC/alr-preview/docs/overview.md

 - **Extreme Performance**: ALR utilizes direct TCP communication, a compact zero-tag binary layout, opportunistic batching, and lock-free/wait-free hot paths.
 This results in performance of millions to hundreds of millions of RPCs per second.
 - **Async Made Trivial**: Return `alr::Async<T>` (or `AsyncVoid`) for non-blocking calls.
 You can chain callbacks or wait for results, simplifying asynchronous programming.
 - **Distributed Object References**: Pass `alr::ClassRef<T>` or `T&` representing local or remote instances.
 ALR transparently routes calls and manages object lifetimes across the network.
 - **Seamless Evolution**: Add, remove, or reorder parameters or struct fields without breaking older clients or services.
+Optionally apply API evolve policies to individual parameters, fields and return values to enforce access patterns.
 A handshake-time schema negotiation and layout mapping allows different versions to interoperate automatically.
 - **Built-in Service Registry**: ALR includes a sophisticated service registry for dynamic service discovery, registration, health monitoring, and client-side adaptive load balancing.
 No need for external tools like Consul or etcd.
 - **Minimal Dependencies**: ALR has minimal dependencies: libclang for the build-time codegen and optional OpenSSL for TLS.